tulinkaman/tulinkaman/README.md

 Hello 👋

 My name is Tulin Kaman.
-I am an Assistant Professor in the Department of Mathematical Sciences at the University of Arkandas.
+I am an associate professor and the Lawrence Jesser Toll Jr. Chair in the in the Department of Mathematical Sciences at the University of Arkansas.

-My research interests are at the intersection of modeling and simulations in computational fluid dynamics and turbulence, numerical methods for stochastic partial differential equations, scientific parallel computing and uncertainty quantification.
+My research interests are modeling and simulations of turbulence, numerical methods for stochastic partial differential equations, scientific parallel computing and uncertainty quantification.
 My research involves the study of the turbulent mixing and turbulent combustion to understand the physical instability mechanism on the important scientific and engineering problems.

 My GitHub repo: https://github.com/tulinkaman